 This problem can affect just about any palm tree, but date palms have particular problems with magnesium deficiency.

-How Can You Tell If Your Palm Tree Has a Potassium Deficiency?
+How Can You Tell If Your Palm Has a Potassium Deficiency?

-- When your palm tree isn’t getting enough potassium, the margins of its mature leaves will develop brown, orange or yellow spots or flecks.
+- When palms are not getting enough potassium, the margins of its mature leaves will develop brown, orange or yellow spots or flecks.